AndyFul/Run-By-Smartscreen/README.md

 ## How it works

 This program is intended to help inexperienced users to open all new files.
 If the user tries to open the file with 'Run By SmartScreen' it works as follows:
-1. Executables (COM, EXE, MSI, and SCR files) located in the System Space (= inside 'C:\Windows', 'C:\Program Files', 'C:\Program
-   Files (x86)') are opened normally, without SmartScreen check.
+1. Executables (COM, EXE, MSI, and SCR files) located in the System Space (= inside %WinDir%, %ProgramFiles%, and %ProgramFiles(x86)%) are opened normally, without SmartScreen check.
-2. The above executables located in the User Space (= outside 'C:\Windows', 'C:\Program Files', 'C:\Program Files (x86)') are checked
+2. The above executables located in the User Space (= outside %WinDir%, %ProgramFiles%, and %ProgramFiles(x86)%) are checked by
-   by SmartScreen before running.
+   SmartScreen before running.
 3. Files from the User Space, with potentially dangerous extensions (scripts, most MS Office files, etc.), are not allowed to open
    (similarly to Software Restriction Policies), and the program shows an alert.
 4. Shortcuts with a command line in the 'Target' area, are always blocked and the program shows an alert.